|Amount||Volume||Ingredient||$ / day||Source|

 All my recipes have some oat flour.
 It's easy to digest and has excellent protein and fiber (why add a fiber supplement when this grain is so good?).

-This adds a little thickening for texture, and keeps it from separating.
+This adds a little thickening for texture, and keeps it from separating as you drink it (It will separate in the fridge).
 It also reduces all tastes somewhat, including sweetness (slips right past those tastebuds if you put in a lot).
 Optional.
 I mix it in with my big powder batches so I don't have to add one more ingredient on a daily basis.
 If you do choose to add it separately into the blender each day, use only half as much!
 It's a more effective thickener before it's mixed with the other powders.

 Most nutritional and medical associations have lowered their recommendations to 1500 mg/day (down from 2300 mg).
 The amount here (1250mg per 2000 cal) is below that, and below that in official Soylent 1.5 (1440).

 I actually don't recommend lowering the salt further: two recent major studies (2016 and 2018) have shown that there is a sweet spot in sodium intake (around 3 g sodium, which is 7.5 g of salt).
 There is increased disease at both high and low intake.
 I think the study of disease as the final judgement on sodium intake is the right one.
 See https://www.sciencedaily.com/releases/2018/08/180809202057.htm.
 This may convince me to raise the salt in the recipe, but for now I don't want to get into the controversy.